kolenaIO/kolena/docs/metrics/accuracy.md

 ---
-description: Learn about evaluating ML model performance with accuracy
+description: How to calculate and interpret accuracy to evaluate ML model performance
 ---

 # Accuracy